 - Canadian Heritage - This website promotes understanding of Canadian citizenship values.
 Provides information on multiculturalism, our official languages and Canadian sports, arts and heritage.

-- Citizenship and Immigration Canada (CIC) Offices Abroad - This is a listing compiled by Citizenship and Immigration Canada of missions abroad that process immigration applications.
+- Immigration, Refugees and Citizenship Canada (IRCC) Offices Abroad - This is a listing compiled by Immigration, Refugees and Citizenship Canada of missions abroad that process immigration applications.

 - Cultural Access Pass for New Citizens - As a new Canadian citizen, you can use this pass to visit many cultural institutions in your region for free.
 This program is through the Institute for Canadian Citizenship.